Wednesday, 30 July 2025

 You need to be aware:

-• (If you use Copilot Studio and it calls Azure AI Foundry, also bills Tokens (also complex to estimate)
+• (If you use Copilot Studio and it calls Azure AI Foundry, it also bills Tokens (also complex to estimate)

 Monday, 26 May 2025